SkyKnight43/FantasyDuellist/README.md

 This is the first step of a larger project.
 I'm making a MMORPG with roguelike elements that also functions as a tabletop RPG.
 The final stage will include crowd-sourced GMing.
 First we have to get the combat right.

 I'm the designer and I hopefully will not be coding.
 I studied computability and programming languages in college but it's been a long time since I used those skills, and they were never very good.
-This is my life's work though so I will code if I have to.
+This is my life's work though so I will code if I have to!

 My name is Julien.